Luís Norton de Matos: Coaching career

 Norton de Matos started coaching in 1989, his first job being with former club Atlético in the second division.
 He managed mainly in that and the third levels, his only top flight experience arriving in 2005–06 with Vitória de Setúbal: on 17 December 2005, in spite of the team's excellent overall performances (nine wins and only four losses in 15 games, and just four goals conceded, best in European football that season), he resigned due to the club's dreadful economic situation; in the late 90s, he also worked as Sporting CP's director of football.

 In 2008, Norton de Matos moved to Senegal, being appointed manager at Étoile Lusitana and also directing its football academy.
-Two years later, he was named coach of the Bissau-Guinean national team.
+Two years later, he was named coach of the Guinea-Bissau national team.

 In the following years, Norton de Matos led S.L.
 Benfica B to the seventh place in the second tier in the 2012–13 season, being relegated from the top division with C.F.
 União in 2016.
 On 1 March 2017, he was appointed by the All India Football Federation to its under-17 side.
 He also managed Indian Arrows in the I-League until 2019.

 Norton de Matos signed with French club Lille OSC on 14 July 2020, as youth system coordinator.